Sagittarius constellation lies in the southern sky. It is one of the constellations of the zodiac. It represents the archer.

 The primary component in the Eta Sagittarii system is a type M3.5 red giant classified as an irregular variable star: The star’s apparent magnitude varies from 3.08 to 3.12.

-The brightest companion star is an F class dwarf with an apparent visual magnitude of 7.77.
-It lies 3.6 arcseconds from the primary star.
+The brightest companion star is an F class dwarf with an apparent magnitude of 7.77.
+The companion can be found 3.6 arc seconds from the primary star.

-Another companion star is only 13th magnitude and lies 33 arcseconds away from the primary, while the faintest star in the system is 10th magnitude and lies 93 arcseconds away from the brightest star.
+Another companion star is only 13th magnitude and can be seen 33 arc seconds away from the primary, while the faintest star in the system is 10th magnitude and is separated from the brightest star by 93 arc seconds.

-Located in the galactic center region, the Pistol Star lies approximately 25,000 light years from our solar system.
-Without the interstellar dust in the way, despite its distance it would be a fourth magnitude star, visible to the naked eye.
+Located in the Galactic centre region, the Pistol Star lies approximately 25,000 light years from our solar system.
+Without the interstellar dust in the way, despite its distance it would be a fourth magnitude star, visible to the unaided eye.